cajsaschold/Neural-Networks-Learning-Systems/README.md

 # TBMI26
-The assignments from the course "Neural Networks and Learning Systems" at LiU. yes
+This repository contains assignments and implementations from the course "Neural Networks and Learning Systems" at Linköping University (LiU).
+The projects explore various machine learning and reinforcement learning techniques, including k-Nearest Neighbors, neural networks, ensemble learning, and Q-learning.

 ## k-Nearest Neighbour
-This Jupyter Notebook contains an implementation of the k-Nearest Neighbors (kNN) algorithm applied to four different datasets.
-The algorithm's performance on the datasets is evaluated using various metrics, and the optimal value for k is chosen through cross-validation.
+This notebook implements the k-Nearest Neighbors (kNN) algorithm and applies it to four datasets.
+The model is evaluated using various metrics, and the optimal k-value is determined through cross-validation.

-## Single Layer Neural Network
+## Single-Layer Neural Network
-This Jupyter Notebook contains an implementation of a single layer neural network, using gradient descent and backpropagation to find the optimal weights and biases.
-The network is used for classifying the instances of four different datasets.
-The Netwok's preformance on the different datasets is then evaluated by several metrics.
+A single-layer neural network trained using gradient descent and backpropagation.
+The network is used for classification across multiple datasets, and its performance is analyzed using different evaluation metrics.

-## Multi Layer Neural Network
+## Multi-Layer Neural Network
-This Jupyter Notebook contains an implementation of a multi layer neural network, using gradient descent and backpropagation to find the optimal weights and biases.
-The network is used for classifying the instances of four different datasets.
-The Netwok's preformance on the different datasets is then evaluated by several metrics to determine the optimal number of hidden units in the network to achieve a high accuracy while avoid overfitting.
+This notebook implements a multi-layer neural network that classifies instances from four datasets.
+It includes forward pass, backward pass, and weight updates.
+The analysis explores the trade-off between network depth, accuracy, and overfitting.

-## Ensamble Learning: AdaBoost
+## Ensemble Learning: AdaBoost
-This Jupyter Notebook contains an implementation of the AdaBoost algorithm to classify faces in images using Haar features.
+An implementation of the AdaBoost algorithm for face classification using Haar features.
+The notebook explores the boosting technique and evaluates its impact on classification performance.

 ## Reinforcement Learning: Q-Learning
-This Jupyter Notebook contains an implementation of the Q-Learning algorithm to different GridWorld environments.
-Also demonstrating the impact of hyperparameters such as learning rate, discount factor and exploration rate.
+A Q-learning implementation applied to various GridWorld environments.
+The notebook explores hyperparameter tuning, such as learning rate, discount factor, and exploration rate, to optimize reinforcement learning performance.